Skip to main content

 };

-Example: send email address to GTM (dataLayer)
+Example: push to GTM dataLayer

 window.dataLayer = window.dataLayer || [];